Gentle Seated Chair Exercises for Seniors can Improve Range of Motion

 Even if your older adult can’t do the full range of motion right away, they’re likely to improve over time if they do this routine regularly.

-The goal is to provide a steady base so your older adult will be safe and secure while they move their body during the workout.
+The goal is to provide a steady base so your older adult feels safe and secure as they move their body during the workout.

 Choose a sturdy, 4-legged chair with back support.